kevinzhuang01/srp_2025/_profiles/jeffreyvargas-felix.md

   networking and computer processing.
 I am very interested in making programs that are used to track data.
 topical_areas: Computer Science
+motivation: My motivation to join this program is my continuous strife to do better in a competitive world/market of Computer Science Engineering.
+If I see an opportunity to advance and become better in this field I would like to take it.
+I want to participate in this community because it sounds like there will be a lot of like minded individuals who will push me to be a better version of myself, I would be excited to work with people who have already gone through a path similar to mine.
+I think this project would benefit me greatly in many ways.
 ---

 ## Academic Interests